 - The ultimate north star KPI

 KPIs for engagement

-User engagement is hugely important to measure as it directly correlates with a content producer’s ability to generate revenue because your engaged users are the most likely to pay for subscriptions in the future.
-Note though that engagement looks different to each business, so you need to prioritize the KPIs and actions that are important to you and your audience.
+Engagement directly correlates with a content producer’s ability to generate revenue because your engaged users are the most likely to pay for subscriptions in the future.

-- ⭐ Average time on page: significantly more valuable than page views because it tells you how engaging your content is, provides insights into what they find important and so ultimately puts you in a better position to meet their needs.
-This metric will differ across businesses and whilst one site might be aiming for a longer period of time here (press websites for example) others will want users to move through their content quickly as it shows they found what they were looking for (such as purchasing tickets of some sort)
+- ⭐ Average time on page: significantly more valuable than page views because it tells you how engaging your content is, providing insights into what users find important and ultimately putting you in a better position to meet their needs.
+This metric will differ across businesses and whilst one site might be aiming for a longer time on page (press websites for example) others will want users to move through their content quickly as it shows they found what they were looking for (such as purchasing train ticket)

 ⚠️ Tool’s like Google Analytics don’t provide accurate data for this metric!
 To correct the formula and accurately measure average time on page, use this: